ucan-wg/delegation/README.md

 }
 ```

 Any arguments MUST be taken verbatim and MUST NOT be further adjusted.
-For more flexible validation of Arguments, use [Caveats].
+For more flexible validation of Arguments, use [Conditions].

 Note that this also applies to arrays and objects.
 For example, the `to` array in this example is considered to be exact, so the Invocation fails validation in this case: